Charlie Kirk, president and CEO of Turning Point USA, was shot and killed on September 10, 2025. He was 31 years old.

 Charlie Kirk’s thoughts on military service

-Even though Charlie Kirk never served in the military, he had strong opinions about people who did.
-He said the following on stage speaking to a large crowd of people:
+Even though Charlie Kirk never served in the military, he had strong opinions about those of us who did.
+He said the following on stage, speaking to a large crowd of people:

 “So the military now exists as basically a social welfare program with missiles.
 The way they recruit the military now ‘look at all the perks and benefits.’
 It’s disgusting, honestly.
 If you’re really going in there because you think you’ll get a better home loan, you’re going in for the wrong reasons.
 And by the way, I’ve never served.
 God bless all of you that served because you served for the right reasons.”